 In all iterations of our survey undergraduate student responses significantly outnumbered graduate student responses.
 Within the undergraduate population, students from Zicklin School of Business responded most often, followed by students from Weissman School of Arts and Sciences.
 Very few undergraduate students from Marxe School of Public and International Affairs responded.
 This pattern held for graduate students as well.
 The largest number of responses came from students from Zicklin, followed by responses from Weissman, then Marxe.
 In the graduate population, Marxe students were more robustly represented.

 The aim of the survey was to provide CTL with actionable information to help the largest number of faculty adjust their pedagogy as efficiently as possible.
 This meant that at the end of each survey period staff members Pamela Thielman, Katherine Tsan, and Ron Whiteman reviewed the responses, summarized and made recommendations based upon them, which were disseminated internally.
 However, the staff found the survey responses so helpful that after the fall 2020 survey Pamela, Katherine, and Ron started writing up their findings more fully in order to share them.
 Reports for fall 2020 and spring 2021 are linked below.
-The report for fall 2021 is currently in progress.
+The report for spring 2022 is currently in progress.

 - Spring-Summer 2020 Reflections (internal document)